Open ELS Project

-If you would like more information about future European Location Services, or to work with us during the transition period, please contact Helen Kaestner, European Location Services Transition Programme Manager.
+If you would like more information about future European Location Services, please contact Helen Kaestner, European Location Services Transition Programme Manager.